firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-fact-dimension-table.md

 | `<column_name>` | An identifier that specifies the name of the column.
 This name should be unique within the table.      |
 | `<column_type>`                                 | Specifies the data type for the column.                                                                |

 All identifiers are case insensitive unless double-quotes are used.
-For more information, please see our [identifier requirements page](../../general-reference/identifier-requirements.md).
+For more information, please see the [Object identifiers page](../../../Reference/object-identifiers.md).

 * [Column constraints & default expression](#column-constraints--default-expression)
 * [PRIMARY INDEX specifier](#primary-index)